 For more serious cases of periodontitis, surgical intervention may be necessary.
-A gum graft can help treat severe gum recession, and a root canal may also be necessary for some patients.
+For example, a gum graft can help treat severe gum recession.
 Depending on how advanced the gum disease is, we may advise a combination of treatment options for you.

 Gum disease can quickly become dangerous if left untreated, leading to tooth loss or even systemic infection.
 If you suspect that you may have gum disease, or you would like to set up an appointment with us to learn more about periodontal care, please give us here at Wanserski Dental Center for Complex Dentistry a call today at (715) 848-2435.